stelianfedorca/dsa/INTERVIEW_QUESTIONS/index.md

 Why does it exists ??<br>
 Response:<br>
 Mainly for convenience, because it reduces the overhead<br>
-For example: if we have 3 functions and everyone of them calls the other but they are not in the correct order, without hoisting the js will yell at us because it can't see the function declaration but because hoisting basically moves the declaration at the top of the file, it's going to be perfectly fine</font>
+For example: if we have 3 functions and each one of them calls the other but they are not in the correct order, without hoisting the js will yell at us because it can't see the function declaration but because hoisting basically moves the declaration at the top of the file, it's going to be perfectly fine</font>
 <br>

 ## 4. What is Object.prototype